Pramod858/CT-Scan-Covid-19-Diagnosis-Capstone-Project/README.md

-# CT Scan Covid-19 Diagnosis Capstone Project
+# CT Scan Image Classification

-This repository contains the code and resources for the CT Scan Covid-19 Diagnosis Capstone Project.
+This repository contains the code and resources for the CT Scan Image Classification Project.
 The project focuses on building a Convolutional Neural Network (CNN) model to diagnose Covid-19 from CT scan images.

 ## Introduction

-The **CT-Scan COVID-19 Diagnosis Capstone Project** is centered around utilizing advanced deep learning techniques to diagnose COVID-19 infections through the analysis of CT scan images.
+The **CT Scan Image Classification** is centered around utilizing advanced deep learning techniques to diagnose COVID-19 infections through the analysis of CT scan images.
 The primary objective of this project is to provide a reliable, efficient, and accurate tool to assist medical professionals in diagnosing COVID-19 cases, particularly in scenarios where traditional testing may be limited.

 ## Dataset